 Admittedly, rugs can cost a pretty penny depending on the quality, weight, and size of the piece.
 But consider picking up a new area rug.
 It doesn’t have to cost too much and can last you and your family season after season.
 Just pick a neutral color that will go with the rest of your farmhouse decor.
 It will add texture and depth to any room.

-Try swapping out the rug in your living room, dining area, or even just a few of the smaller rugs in the kitchen and bathroom to make the whole house feel lighter for summer.
+Try swapping out the rug in your living room, dining area, or even just a few of the smaller rugs in the kitchen and bathroom to make the whole house feel lighter for a new season.

 Have you listened to my podcast?
 Check out The Mom Confidential!